flutter-webrtc/flutter-webrtc/README.md

 <key>NSPhotoLibraryUsageDescription</key>
 ```

-This entry allows your app to access video files by URL.
+This entry allows your app to access camera and microphone.

 ### Android